Bayesian Cosmic Void Finding with Graph Flows: Methods

 For the purposes of this initial exposition of the deep learning method, we simplify the learning problem to its essential properties.
 Thus, we use Quijote simulations~\citep{Villaescusa-Navarro2020} of side length $1\,h^{-1}\text{Gpc}$ run with $512^3$ particles evolving under gravity only.
 Galaxies are inserted into the simulations according to a halo-occupation-distribution (HOD) prescription described in Sec.~\ref{sec:data:gals}.
 We work at redshift $z=0$ in real space.

 For training, we use 12000 simulations from the BSQ set in which 5-parameter $\Lambda$CDM is varied over a wide prior~\citep{Bairagi2025}.
 Another 1000 BSQ simulations are used for validation and testing, each.
 Each of the BSQ simulations is populated with $~8.6$ randomly drawn HODs on average.
 The resulting 115707 galaxy catalogs are further augmented through the usual 48 rotations and transpositions.
+These augmentations help the neural network to learn spatial symmetries as it is not inherently equivariant under them.

 In addition, we use 15000 simulations at the fiducial point populated with the fiducial HOD parameters for evaluation.